 The are just so many beautiful beaches along this part of the island.
 Not the crowded like Waikiki, but beautiful, white sand, secluded beaches.

-Without further ado, here is a list of all of the scenic points of interest along Oahu’s coastline.
+So without further ado, here is a list of all of the scenic points of interest along Oahu’s coastline.
+Our first stop out of Waikiki was Hanauma Bay.

 Hanauma Bay Nature Preserve